Why It Works

 And if you have yourself a pressure cooker?
 Well, then, you're seriously in luck (or, more precisely, you're the type who makes their own luck).
 The pressure cooker is the fastest, easiest, most reliable, and best way to cook risotto, taking your rice from raw to dinner-ready in minutes.

-How to Get the Most Mushroom Flavor in Your Mushroom Risotto
+How to Get the Most Intense Mushroom Flavor for Your Mushroom Risotto

 Using a ton of mushrooms in my risotto was a given—I use a full pound and a half of mushrooms, going with a mixture of whatever looks best at the market.
 (This time of year in California, it's wild chanterelles along with farm-raised shiitakes, oysters, and creminis.)